kparc/kcc/README.md

 **Practice:**

 As you would expect, `+x flip` easily transposes rectangular matrices, too.
-Try to pass something less obvious to it, and see if you can follow its logic:
+But try to pass something less obvious to it, and see if you can follow its logic:

 ```q